Algebra 1 a distant memory? Click here to be ready for A2.

 How to Bullet-Proof Your Algebra Experience

-FACT: Many students need more practice in order to master something that what happens in a typical math classroom, or in a typical tutoring session.
+FACT: Many (I would argue most) students need more practice in order to master something that what happens in a typical math classroom, or in a typical tutoring session.
 Read on to find out:

 - Why it’s MUY IMPORTANTE to implement a practice-method of mastering math skills before taking Algebra 1 if you are.

 In grades 4 through about 7, there isn’t a whole lot of radically new math material that a student is expected to learn.
 They will see more and more sophisticated versions of the skills as they advance in years, but nothing that’s that big of a departure from what they’ve already been shown beginning as early as 4th grade.
 So basically, student’s have FOUR YEARS to get basic math down.